opatiny/chemexper-internship-workbook/variousIT/github/github.md

 ### Merge two branches

 When you merge branches, you want to apply all the changes you have made in one branch to another one.
 This can often generate conflicts, especially is you have worked on the other branch in the meantime.
-TO verify that you do not have too many conflicts when merging, you can first sync the two branches using `rebase`.
+To verify that you do not have too many conflicts when merging, you can first sync the two branches using `rebase`.

 Imagine you want to merge `aBranch` with `master`.
 Firstly:
 ```bash